Process level monitoring and alerting in Prometheus

 First you need to set up

-service’s unit file.
-You can find by looking at the output ofsystemctl status node_exporter.service
+node_exporterservice’s unit file.
+You can find by looking at the output ofsystemctl status node_exporter.service.

 Modify the